“Each of you should give what you have decided in your heart to give, not reluctantly or under compulsion, for God loves a cheerful giver.”

 November 15, 2020 – Poverty Relief Fund (Diocese of Allentown)

-Diocesan Poverty Relief grants, which are funded by a special annual second collection, support a wide range of local projects and services that alleviate and address poverty in Berks, Carbon, Lehigh, Northampton and Schuylkill counties.
+Diocesan Poverty Relief grants, which are funded by a special annual second collection (third weekend in November), support a wide range of local projects and services that alleviate and address poverty in Berks, Carbon, Lehigh, Northampton and Schuylkill counties.
 “During 2019, contributions to the Poverty Relief Fund collection made it possible to distribute nearly $120,000 to programs and agencies across our Diocese,” said Bishop Alfred Schlert.

 December 13, 2020 – Retired Religious Fund